choria-legacy/mcollective-puppet-agent/README.md

 # TODO

-  * Add an application plugin
+  * Add the runall command to the application
   * Add a new puppet commander

 ## Agent Installation